rekalogika/rekalogika.dev/docs/api-lite/06-pagination.md

 title: Pagination
 ---

-The `AbstractState` class provides the `mapCollection()` method that automates the task of handling collection results, including pagination.
+The `mapCollection()` method automates the task of handling collection results, including pagination.

 ## Usage